saogawa/clab-srv6-flexalgo-telemetry/README.md

 All credit for the original concept, structure, and implementation belongs to the original authors.

+## Objective

-Objective: Creation of a traffic-engineered path based on SRv6 transport between 2 endpoints (R1 and R5) using delay as a metric to provide lowest latency connectivity between 2 clients over a L3VPN.
+Creation of a traffic-engineered path based on SRv6 transport between 2 endpoints (R1 and R5) using delay as a metric to provide lowest latency connectivity between 2 clients over a L3VPN.
 * Transport: Base [SRv6](https://www.nokia.com/networks/ip-networks/segment-routing/) (end-dt46) and FlexAlgo 128 (with STAMP dynamic delay measurement)
 * Service: [EVPN](https://www.nokia.com/networks/ethernet-vpn/) IFL (Interface-less)